-The favorable geographic location of the County, a well-trained labor force and the favorable transportation infrastructure have allowed the economic base of the County to expand by attracting many national and international firms doing business with Latin America.
+The favorable geographic location of the County, a well-trained labor force and the favorable transportation infrastructure have allowed the economic base of the County to expand by attracting many national and international firms doing business with Latin America, the Caribbean, the United States and the rest of the world.
 Among these corporations are: Carnival Cruise Lines, Elizabeth Arden, Federal Express Corporation, Kraft Foods International, Parfums Christian Dior, Porsche Latin America, Telefonica, AIG, and Caterpillar.

-Significant strides have been made in attracting non-manufacturing firms to the County.
+Significant strides have been made in attracting knowledge-based companies to the County.
 Some of the national firms with established international operations located in the County are: ASTAR Air Cargo, Burger King, Ryder System, Lennar, Oracle Corporation, The Gap, Starboard Cruise Services and the William Morris Agency.